Louisville Metro Department of Corrections: LMPD holding area

-Challenges have arisen for LMDC regarding the department's use of the nearly 60-year-old former jail complex in the LMPD headquarters, known within LMPD as Unit 7.
+Challenges have arisen for LMDC regarding the department's use of the nearly 60-year-old former jail complex in the LMPD headquarters, known within LMPD as Unit 7 and commonly referred to within LMDC as "H3".
 The unit is not within KDOC's standards for jails as it lacks necessary fire safety systems and has not met certification standards for decades.
 Director Mark Bolton closed the unit when he was named director in 2008.
 However, for an 11-day period in 2011, Director Bolton ordered the old jail be opened due to extreme overcrowding conditions at the Main Jail Complex that posed a safety threat for officers and employees.
 At that time, the Main Jail Complex was over capacity, and some of the 300+ beds within the Hall of Justice were unusable due to an HVAC system upgrade that was underway.
 The old jail has 126 beds and during the time it was open, an average of 50 inmates were housed there.

-Unit 7 was reopened again on August 19, 2013 due to overcrowding, and 72 inmates were moved there.
+Unit 7 was reopened again on August 19, 2013, due to overcrowding, and 72 inmates were moved there.
 During this time, Director Bolton acknowledged that opening the unit was not a "safe solution", and that by doing so he risked censure from the state, but he felt that opening the old jail was preferable over keeping too many inmates crowded in the primary facilities, which risked staff safety.

+The LMPD Holding Area H3 (Unit 7) was demolished in 2024 when the former LMPD Headquarters was demolished.